ant-hoang/Eat_Up/README.md

           "id": 2,
           "user_id": 2,
           "title": "Lunch Special",
+          "origin": "American",
           "description": "Hope you enjoy this recipe",
-          "created_at": "2021-11-19 20:39:36",
+          "directions": "Here are the steps on how to make this...", "created_at": "2021-11-19 20:39:36",
           "updated_at": "2021-11-19 20:39:36",
           "num_likes": 4,